See below for answers to frequently asked questions (FAQs). We will update FAQs regularly as the project progresses.

 radio rebroadcasting, so traffic management centre personnel can broadcast safety messages to motorists in the tunnels via their vehicle’s radio.

-Tunnel boring machines (TBMs) are expected to produce some ground-borne noise as they excavate and line the tunnels.
-Due to the depth of tunnels and the ground conditions, noise from tunnelling is not expected to be heard in properties above the tunnels.
-As TBMs advance at approximately eight to ten metres per day, they’re typically expected to pass beneath a property in around three days.
+Due to the depth of tunnels and the ground conditions, we do not expect noise from tunnelling to be heard in properties above the tunnels.
+As TBM advance at about 8–10 metres per day, we typically expect them to pass beneath a property in around 3 days.

-We will offer eligible properties in the vicinity of the tunnels and the surface level sites a free property condition survey both prior to work starting and once work is completed.
-Please see the information about property condition surveys.
+We will offer eligible properties in the vicinity of the tunnels and the surface level sites a free property condition survey both:

-This is standard process on major transport projects delivered by the Department for Infrastructure and Transport and will give people a clear understanding of the condition of their property before works occur and confirm the condition of the property after the TBMs have passed underneath and the tunnel is constructed.
+The process gives people a clear understanding of the condition of their property before works occur.
+It also confirms the condition of the property after the TBM have passed underneath and the tunnel is constructed.

 We’ll use a range of measures to mitigate noise and vibration impacts, including: